Sony A7C vs A7R

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Sony Alpha A7C and Sony Alpha A7R and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The A7C is a recent model that features in the current product line-up of Sony.
-In contrast, the A7R has been discontinued (but can be found pre-owned on eBay).
+In contrast, the A7R has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A7R was succeeded by the Sony A7R II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.
+Further information on the features and operation of the A7C and A7R can be found, respectively, in the Sony A7C Manual (free pdf) or the online Sony A7R Manual.

 So how do things add up?
 Is the Sony A7C better than the Sony A7R or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.